Stay Safe on the Road: 11 Places to Find Free Air for Your Tires

 Proper tire inflation not only saves you money on gas, it can also save your life.

 Low air pressure can lead to a flat tire, blowout or the tread coming off your tire.
-In 2021, a total of 622 people died on the road in tire-related crashes, according to the National Highway Traffic Safety Administration.
+Tired-related issues cause an average of 11,000 car accidents per year according to the National Highway Traffic Safety Administration.

 Here are some tips for checking the air pressure of your vehicle’s tires: